Benefits of exercise

 Make a plan

 It sounds boring but you’ll see better results if you make a plan of action.
-Remember, any exercise routine you form will only work properly if you look after your nutrition too.
-Here’s a simple outline of a program you can follow:
+Remember, any exercise routine will only work properly if you look after your nutrition too.
+Here’s a simple outline of a programme you can follow

 For a more detailed plan, check out Nutrition and Health Foundation’s interactive exercise pyramid.